marnec/vectorized_cls_metrics/README.md

 * while parsing reference states, if a character is found that is not in {0, 1, -} a nan is returned.

 * while parsing prediction, if scores are missing, states will be used as scores. if states are missing, they are generated applying a threshold to scores.
-The threshold can be passed to parsing function; if it is not passed, the threshold defaults to 0.5.
-The rationale is that if only scores are provided without a threshold, they are interpreted as a probability density function uniformly distributed between 0 and 1.
+The threshold can be passed to parsing function; if it is not passed and states are missing, the threshold defaults to 0.5.
 If both scores and states are missing, the target is excluded from the analysis.

-* while parsing prediction, if scores range is not [0,1] scores are normalized to range [0,1].
-This can be done since: if states are provided, scores values associated to positive and negative classifications are indicated by the state.
-Default threshold is always inferred from states (see threshold paragraph).
-This ensures correct default threshold normalization even for non uniformly distributed scores. if states are not provided: if a threshold is provided states are inferred from scores (see missing scores/states paragraph). if a threshold is not provided scores have no clear meaning.
-They are hence defaulted to probability density function (see missing scores/states paragraph).

 * prediction scores are rounded to the third decimal figure.
 This sets the number of possible thresholds to 1000.
 Rounding errors are then expected 1/10,000 times: one error each 10,000 labels.